ally-logo-white-transp

 What are jumbo loans?

-A jumbo mortgage can be used to finance primary homes, vacation homes and investment properties.
+A jumbo mortgage can be used to finance primary homes, vacation homes and investment properties — but check with your lender because use allowances can vary.
 Like a standard mortgage loan, jumbo loans can also be refinanced to adjust term length, lower the rate or (for primary residences) take out cash.

 Read more: Jumbo, fixed or another type of loan?
 Learn which is right for you.